ABDUR-RAHIM1/School-managment-2024/README.md

  - > admin create a modarator who can access limited - change role as a modararor

+[
+  1 teacher position -> principle ,assistent etc
+  2 student and techer account approve or  rejected by admin ]

  4 / get login students attendance fetch on _id
  5 / add attendence with studenst profile's studentId and find this while the student is login